 What Causes Abdominal Pain on the Left Side?

-Pain, regardless of where or how strong it is, is always a symptom of something – even if it’s not important.
-You shouldn’t obsess over it or try to self-diagnose it.
-But you also shouldn’t ignore it.
+Pain, regardless of location or intensity, is always a symptom of something – even if it’s not important.
+You shouldn’t obsess over it or try to self-diagnose.
+However, you also shouldn’t ignore it.
 Whenever you have a concern or a problem, the best thing to do is consult your doctor.
-But what if you’re having pain on the left side of your abdomen?
+But what if you’re having abdominal pain on the left side?

-Today we’ll focus on that, considering that it’s so common, to try to figure out the cause.
-Again, pay attention to your health and if you’re in doubt, your doctor is the only one who can give you the proper diagnosis.
+Today, we’ll focus on possible causes of this common pain.
+Again, remember to always pay attention to your health and if you’re in doubt, your doctor is the only one who can give you the proper diagnosis.

 Pain on the left side of the abdomen shouldn’t be ignored or overlooked.
-If any of the following symptoms occur together, you should be concerned:
+If any of the following symptoms occur together, you should see your doctor immediately:

-- Constant pain.
+- Constant abdominal pain.
 This isn’t something that’s limited to one particular day, or that shows up for a few hours and then disappears until next month.
-Pain on your left side that persists on a regular basis or turns up right after you eat is something you should consider important.
+Pain on your left side that persists on a regular basis or always turns up right after you eat is something you should consider important.

-- Abdominal pain on the left side is one of the most common kinds of pain that doctors hear about from their patients.
-Like we said earlier, most of the time this is due to an excess of gas in the region.
+Abdominal pain on the left side is one of the most common kinds of pain that doctors hear about from their patients.
+Most of the time, this is due to an excess of gas in the region.

-Let’s consider some of the possible causes.
+Let’s consider some of the possible causes of abdominal pain:

 Next to gas, this is the most common cause, hence its importance.
 Pancreatitis usually manifests itself in such an intense way that immediate hospitalization is needed.

 You’ll usually feel very intense abdominal pain accompanied by fever, vomiting, and heart palpitations.
 Pay attention to any little symptoms throughout the day that might provide some clues.